astronomer/airflow-quickstart/README.md

 - The Airflow triggerer

 Additionally when using codespaces, the command to run the streamlit app is automatically run upon starting the environment.

+## Data sources

+The global climate data in the local CSV file was retrieved from the [Climate Change: Earth Surface Temperature Data Kaggle dataset](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data) by Berkely Earth and Kristen Sissener which was uploaded under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+The current and historical weather data is queried from the [Open Meteo API](https://open-meteo.com/) ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0)).

 Project Structure
 ================